All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 • Ammonium iron citrate

-• Potassium ferrocyanide (red blood salt)
+• Potassium ferricyanide (red blood salt)

-What is needed for cyanotype?
+What do you need for cyanotype?

 2. Apply the mixture to watercolor paper or fabric.